Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  The university provides access to an SMTP-compatible email server for outbound communications (e.g., RSVP confirmations, budget/venue decisions, password recovery).
+1)  The university provides access to an SMTP-compatible email server for outbound communications (e.g., RSVP confirmations, budget/venue decisions, password recovery).

-B)  Notifications and alerts are enabled for all major workflows: event creation, approval, budget response, venue response, RSVP confirmations, and report submissions.
+2)  Notifications and alerts are enabled for all major workflows: event creation, approval, budget response, venue response, RSVP confirmations, and report submissions.

 <!-- -->